uuv-java-2018/java-basics-1/README.md

 Compile
 -------
 Java source code need to be compiled using the tool `javac` and the result of compilation is `bytecode` containing in a `.class` file.
 We always compile java source code file(not java class).
-Use the below steps to compile the `java source code` written in `Sample.java`.
+Use the below steps to compile the `java source code` written in `Simple.java`.

 * Open explorer.
 * Go to `D://java-code/`.
 This is the place where we saved `Simple.java` file containing `java source code`.